ltd08a/Database-Blueprints-and-Creation/README.md

 # Database-Normalization-and-Creation
 A project showcasing the development of database blueprints and the SQL to create them.

+All company names and personal identities referenced in this project are purely fictitious and any resemblance to real entities is entirely coincidental.

 This project will display competencies in the following areas:
 1. Conceptual Models to Physical Schemas: Create conceptual data models and translate them into physical schemas.
 2. Create Databases: Create databases utilizing SQL Data Definition Language (DDL) in MySQL environment.